sam-shah1/crossword_AI/README.md

 ## Usage example:
 `python generate.py data/structure1.txt data/words1.txt` in command line.
 Prerequisite for generation of an image file of a given assignment per `save` function: download pillow using `pip3 install Pillow`.

-## What I learned:
-This project was a great learning experience for learning to work within the requirements and limitations imposed by other collaborators' code and design (in this case, the CS50AI team).
-This project gave me an opportunity to understand a foreign codebase, relation between functions, and their design and to interact with it cohesively.
-It also allowed me to employ my understanding of modularity and abstraction, readability and clean code, and to seek insight into why the CS50AI team chose certain inputs and outputs (e.g. `ac3` allowing an `arcs` argument in order to start with a different queue of edges for backstracking optimization).

 ### Thank you for visiting my project.